pfink/nuimo-openhab-python/README.md

 Swipe up and down to navigate between the items.
 Swipe left and right to switch in our out of a group.
 Using the "turning knob" will always send Dimmer commands (from 0 to 100) - this can only work, if the item you bound holds a dimmer state (Number from 0 to 100).
 Other gestures will trigger openHAB commands as configured within the *config.yml*.

 ## Roadmap
-- [ ] Extend configuration possibilities & usability
+- [x] Extend configuration possibilities & usability
+- [ ] Add alternative key mapping examples and introduction video for the recommended key mapping
 - [ ] Logging
-- [ ] Support icon sets
+- [x] Support icon sets
 - [ ] Nuimo should be bound on a sitemap instead to the *Nuimo* group item.
 This will make the configuration more flexible and robust.
 - [x] It should be possible to "jump into" a group so that you can navigate with the Nuimo similar to other UIs
 - [ ] Improve stability & robustness